What's In Season: Cucumbers

 What To Do With a Summer Bounty

-If you're participating in a CSA or are a regular Greenmarket shopper, you'll see that the cucumber crop is starting to arrive.
+If you're participating in a CSA or are a regular Greenmarket shopper, you've seen that the cucumber crop is arriving.
 If you've never made your own pickles, this could be the year to start.
 But there are other ways to eat and cook with Persian cucumbers and little kirbies.

 But first, a little background:

 When I was growing up there was a neighbor lady who insisted that if you didn't run the prongs of a fork along the sides of a cucumber that it would be poisonous.
 Even as a kid I knew there was something unreasonable about this.
 Seeing how cucumbers were constructed, I couldn't see how a few shallow scrapes would remove anything toxic.
 I decided that this lady was either telling a tale or else we were all going to die if we ate her salads.
 I opted for the former and have always loved cucumbers.

 What I don't like are their seeds.
 Especially with larger cucumbers, the seeds can be a little slimy and hard to digest.
 But the seeds are easy to remove.
 Just slice a cucumber in half the long way and use a melon baller to just scoop them all out, scaping the edge of the melon baller along the center, the full length of the cucumber.
 No melon baller?
 The tip of a teaspoon, especially if the metal is a bit thin, will also work because what you want is the combination of cutting and scooping.